darrenscerri/duplicate-package-checker-webpack-plugin/README.md

   showHelp: false,
   // Warn also if major versions differ (default: true)
   strict: false,
+  // Pnpm mode: warn if a package is included from two different paths (default: false)
+  pnpm: false,
   /**
    * Exclude instances of packages from the results.
    * If all instances of a package are excluded, or all instances except one,